Best Restaurants in Zagreb, Croatia (Vegan Restaurants Included)

 It may look like only for tourist restaurant but considering a great food, low prices and a great location, Nokturno is one of the best Zagreb restaurants.
 Sometimes the outside terrace is overcrowded, so it can be tricky to find free table.

-If you search for Vinodol restaurant at Tripadvisor.com, it scores very high - n°19 of 695 Zagreb restaurants.
+If you search for Vinodol restaurant at Tripadvisor.com, it scores very high – n°19 of 695 Zagreb restaurants at the moment of writing this article.

 Situated just a stone throw away from the central square (Jelacic), at Teslina 10 street, this restaurant is one of the most popular places in Zagreb.